hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 2. Now, let's move the `util_functions.R` script file from the downloaded `example_files` folder into the `code` folder in our new repo.

 When we return to GitKraken, it has noticed the two changes.
-Since the change in the main code file depends on the presence of this other file, we need to ensure this snapshot captures these dependent changes.
-So we stage both files, give a meaningful commit message reflecting this process, and Commit.
+Since the change in the main code file depends on the presence of this other file, we need to ensure this commit (snapshot) captures these inter-dependent changes.
+So, let's stage both files, give a meaningful commit message reflecting this process, and then commit!

 Your repo should now look like the following:

 <img src="../img/2.new-post_coordinated_commit_change.png" width="700" align="center">